Logo

 1) CGT on Realised Gains

-During 2024, the headline charge on net gains was set at ten percent; by 2026, those gains for individuals move under personal tax bands that can climb to roughly a quarter.
-This only applies when an asset is disposed of for more than its cost basis after fees.
+In 2024, the headline charge on net gains was set at ten percent; for 2026, individuals generally move under personal tax bands that can climb to around a quarter.
+This applies when an asset is disposed of for more than its cost basis after relevant fees.

 2) Personal Income Taxes

-Earnings arising as income are assessed at progressive rates that generally range from about seven percent to as high as twenty-five percent depending on total annual income.
-This can capture activities such as mining payouts, staking distributions, airdropped tokens, and remuneration received in crypto.
+Where crypto activity produces income, Nigeria assesses it using progressive rates, which commonly fall within a range of roughly seven percent to as high as twenty-five percent depending on total annual income.
+This can include mining payouts, staking distributions, airdropped tokens, and remuneration received in crypto.

-Where digital coins function as consideration for regular business operations—say, payments received for services—those receipts are treated like standard income.
-Keep careful transaction records in your wallet and note the naira equivalent on the date you were credited on the network.
+If you receive digital coins as consideration for routine business operations—such as payments for services—the receipts are treated like ordinary income.
+Keep transaction records in your wallet or account, and note the naira equivalent at the date you were credited on the network.

 3) VAT on Platform Fees

-Value-added tax at seven and a half percent may be embedded within service fees charged by exchanges or similar providers; the charge doesn’t apply to the asset itself.
-Breet, for instance, applies zero trading fees, helping the user reduce friction on each transaction.
+Value-added tax at seven and a half percent may be built into service fees charged by exchanges or other providers; it is not applied to the cryptocurrency asset itself.
+For instance, some platforms may market zero trading fees, which changes the fee structure you track for reconciliation.

 Related: